Floorp-Projects/Floorp/remote/doc/Architecture.md

 --------------------

 Everything starts with `RemoteAgent` class.
-This singleton handles command lines arguments (--remote-debugger and --remote-debugging-port) to eventually start a server listening on the TCP port 9222 (or the one specified by the command line).
+This singleton handles command lines arguments (--remote-debugging-port) to eventually start a server listening on the TCP port 9222 (or the one specified by the command line).
-The browser target websocket URL will be printed to stdout.
+The browser target websocket URL will be printed to stderr.
 To do that this component glue together three main high level components:

   * `server/HTTPD`